Office: Scully 420

 She has delivered presentations at national conferences on first-year experience issues including creating partnerships with the Registrar’s Office; working closely with academic librarians; incorporating leadership into a first-year seminar; and guiding orientation programs through a financial crisis.

-In her free time, she loves to read, bike, and go on hikes with her family.
-She lives in Cape Girardeau with her husband Paul, who also works at Southeast.
+In 2015, Dr. Haug-Belvin was awarded The Dr. R. Ferrell Ervin Award for Excellence in Teaching by the Student Government Association.
+In her free time, she loves to read, practice yoga and spend time with her family.
+She lives in Cape Girardeau with her husband, Paul, who also works at Southeast.
 They have one son, Isaac, who is in elementary school and two dogs named Avery and Paco.